Amusing is in the eye of the beholder...or in this case, the body

 - In Christopher Buckley's political satire The White House Mess, President Tucker bloodlessly averts a terrorist insurrection in Bermuda by spraying a Knockout Gas.
 The only injury is a woman whose face was burned, because she fell asleep on her waffle iron.

 - In Harry Potter, because of medical magic almost any injury not instantly fatal is fixable.
+Generally averted with any injury serious enough to require a trip to St. Mungo's, however.

 - Justified in The Zombie Knight, because servants can recover from almost any injury, and can just be resurrected if they are killed.